WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. If the signature's ["validity-url" parameter](#signature-validityurl) is not [same-origin](https://html.spec.whatwg.org/multipage/origin.html#same-origin)
-   with `exchange`'s effective request URI (Section 5.5 of {{!RFC7230}}), return "invalid".
+   with `requestUrl`, return "invalid".
-1. Use {{signature-validity}} to determine the signature's validity for `headers` and `payload`, getting `certificate-chain` back.
+1. Use {{signature-validity}} to determine the signature's validity for `requestUrl`, `headers`, and `payload`, getting `certificate-chain` back.
 If this returned "invalid" or didn't return a certificate chain, return "invalid".
 1. Let `exchange` be the exchange metadata and headers parsed out of `headers`.
 1. If `exchange`'s request method is not safe (Section 4.2.1 of {{!RFC7231}}) or
    not cacheable (Section 4.2.3 of {{!RFC7231}}), return "invalid".
 1. If `exchange`'s headers contain a stateful header field, as defined in
    {{stateful-headers}}, return "invalid".
-1. Let `authority` be the host component of `exchange`'s effective request URI.
+1. Let `authority` be the host component of `requestUrl`.
 1. Validate the `certificate-chain` using the following substeps.
 If any of them fail, re-run {{signature-validity}} once over the signature with the `forceFetch` flag set, and restart from step 2.
 If a substep fails again,